Wildboar-Software/directory/doc/deviations-nuances.md

   context of that type is not supplied, a default value can "fill the gap," but beyond that, default context values are not used.
 This is because the verbiage of the section 13.9.2 is unclear.
+- ITU Recommendation X.501 (2016), Section 14.10 states that, when a
+  hierarchical parent is removed, its children are to be removed from _the_ hierarchical group.
+The specification does not make it clear whether they should now belong to separate hierarchical groups with themselves at the top or if we should recursively remove all hierarchical group attributes for all hierarchical descendants.
+Meerkat DSA puts the children in their own separate hierarchical groups.
+It is not clear whether this is a deviation from the specification at all.
+This was chosen because it is the most performant, easiest to implement, and preserves potentially a lot of work from accidental deletion.
+- Meerkat DSA does not throw an error if a search or list operation returns a null result (a result with zero entries or RDNs).

 ## The "Never Contributing" Bug